Human research ethics

 For any human research project you consider may be low risk, you will need to assess the ethical risk this project presents to its participants by reviewing Section 2 of the National Statement

-Once you have reviewed this Section and you believe that your project is low risk, you are able to submit your application to the Low Risk committee for review.
+Once you have reviewed this Section and you believe that your project is low risk, you are able to request that your application is reviewed by the Low Risk Ethics Committee.

 Researchers should note that timing constraints are not an acceptable reason for seeking low risk review where projects are of more than low risk.

-To apply for approval from the HREC, please download and complete: Application for Human Research Ethics Approval (docx, 150kb)
+To apply for HREC review, download and complete: Application for Human Research Ethics Approval (docx, 150kb)

 It is the responsibility of the Chief Investigator to ensure the Ethics Office is contacted immediately regarding any proposed change.